Technologicat/unpythonic/macro_extras/README.md

 Such subtleties arise essentially from the difference between a language that natively supports continuations (Scheme, Racket) and one that has continuations hacked on top of it as macros performing a CPS conversion only partially (like Python with ``unpythonic.syntax``, or Common Lisp with PG's continuation-passing macros).
 The macro approach works, but the programmer needs to be careful.

-### What can be used as a continuation?
+#### What can be used as a continuation?

+In ``unpythonic``, a continuation is just a function. ([As John Shutt has pointed out](http://fexpr.blogspot.com/2014/03/continuations-and-term-rewriting-calculi.html), in general this is not true.
+The calculus underlying the language becomes much cleaner if continuations are defined as a separate control flow mechanism orthogonal to function application.
+Continuations are not intrinsically a whole-computation device, either.)

-A continuation is just a function.
-It must be able to take as many positional arguments as the previous function in the TCO chain is trying to pass into it.
+The continuation function must be able to take as many positional arguments as the previous function in the TCO chain is trying to pass into it.
 Keep in mind that:

  - In ``unpythonic``, a tuple represents multiple return values.
 So a ``return a, b``, which is being fed into the continuation, implies that the continuation must be able to take two positional arguments.